vhidvz/workflow-js/example/README.md

 # Examples

+__Projects__:

+- [workflow-template](https://github.com/vhidvz/workflow-template) is an example of creating a simple workflow microservice.

 ## Prerequisites

 Before running the following command please make sure you have installed Node version 18 or higher with NPM and GIT tool.